signals-protocol/signals-v0/website/docs/mechanism/safety-parameters.md

 - `settleMarket` only executes after `block.timestamp` reaches the configured `settlementTimestamp` (or `endTimestamp` when no override exists).
 - Submitted settlement values are clamped into `[minTick, maxTick]`, protecting the pool from outlier prints.
-- Settlement emits per-position results deterministically, keeping gas bounded even when thousands of bands remain open.
+- Settlement emits per-position results deterministically, keeping gas bounded even when thousands of ranges remain open.

 ## Implementation status